bradfrost/atomic-design/chapter-2.md

 ## Molecules
 {% include figure.html src="../images/content/atomic-design-molecules.png" caption="" %}

-In chemistry, molecules are groups of atoms bonded together that resultantly take on new properties.
+In chemistry, molecules are groups of atoms bonded together that take on distinct new properties.
 In interfaces, **molecules are relatively simple groups of UI elements functioning together as a unit**.
-For example, a form label, search input, and button can combine them together to create a search form molecule.
+For example, a form label, search input, and button can join together to create a search form molecule.

 {% include figure.html src="../images/content/molecule-search-form.png" caption="A search form molecule is composed of a label atom, input atom, and button atom." %}

 When combined, these abstract atoms suddenly have purpose.
 The label atom now defines the input atom.
 Clicking the button atom now submits the form.
 The result is a simple, portable, reusable component that can be dropped in anywhere site search functionality is needed.

 Now, assembling elements into simple functioning groups is something we've always done to construct user interfaces.
-But dedicating a stage in the atomic design methodology to these relatively simple components provides us a few key insights.
+But dedicating a stage in the atomic design methodology to these relatively simple components affords us a few key insights.

-Creating simple components helps UI designers and developers adhere to the [single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle), an age-old computer science principle that encourages a “do one thing and do it well” mentality.
+Creating simple components helps UI designers and developers adhere to the [single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle), an age-old computer science precept that encourages a “do one thing and do it well” mentality.
 Burdening a single pattern with too much complexity makes software unwieldy.
 Therefore, creating simple UI molecules makes testing easier, encourages reusability, and promotes consistency throughout the interface.

 Now we have simple, functional, reusable components that we can put into a broader context.
 Enter organisms!